Nate Of The North Outdoors

 • Sockeye SalmonSockeye Salmon

-• Full-day guided drift boat fishing on Kasilof River for 1-3 guests
+• Full-day drift boat fishing on Kasilof River's turquoise waters

 Trip pricing information is temporarily unavailable.